 Tinnitus Patient Finds Treatment to Help Regain Control of Her Life

 In December 2008, Nancy C. suddenly awoke in the middle of the night with pain in the right side of her head and a sensation of "ringing" in her ears.
 At first, Nancy attributed her symptoms to a bad migraine, but after days of feeling no relief, she began to seek help from numerous ear, nose and throat specialists throughout the Baltimore-Metropolitan area.
-Nancy was eventually referred to the University of Maryland Tinnitus and Hyperacusis Program which helped her regain control of her symptoms.
+Nancy was eventually referred to UMMC, which helped her regain control of her symptoms.
 Read her story below.

 On December 21, 2008, I awoke at 3:00 am with pain in the right side of my head.
 My ears were "ringing," and I also experienced what felt like internal quivering throughout my head.
 At first, I thought the pain was related to some kind of bad migraine, but three days later it still hadn't gone away.
 I couldn't concentrate and I couldn't sleep.